nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/guides/lerna-and-nx.md

 offers.
 Although the video uses Lerna, everything said applies to Yarn Workspaces or PNPM.
 Basically, any time you hear "Lerna" you can substitute it for Yarn or PNPM.

+When running `npx add-nx-to-monorepo`, a `workspace.json` file is not required (nor created by default).
+Instead, Nx is able to infer the projects in your repository by looking for existing `package.json` files.
+These can be mixed with `project.json` files and traditional configuration settings described in the [configuration guide]({{framework}}/configuration).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BO1rwynFBLM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Clarifying Misconceptions